btccom/open-falcon-plugins/README.md

 a file named `60_pid.json` needs to be present.
 Read the comments of individual plugins for more details on the format and content of config files.

+Go to the Falcon dashboard web, find the host group where the server is and add the directories of plugins that you would like to activate into `plugins`.
+For instance if you wish to used the `60_pid.py` plugin, add `proc` into the list of `plugin dir`.

 ### Run

 Run the command below: